Thomick/forest-risk-rl/resource/README.md

 Multi-objective forest management.
 Defines reward functions for the different ecosystem services such that timber production, biodiversity and carbon sequestration.

 # Gravell2021
-Algorithm for to learn LQR with multiplicative noise (with code).
+Algorithm to learn LQR with multiplicative noise (with code).